DanielTsiang/stock-simulator/README.md

 ### Running locally with Docker
 1. Ensure you have Docker installed.
 2. To build the Docker image, in the root folder where `application.py` is contained, run the following command in the terminal:
 `sh docker/docker-build.sh`
 3. Export the following environment variables necessary to run the app, e.g. on MacOS/Linux:
 ```
 export DATABASE_URL=<PostgreSQL database URL>
 export API_KEY=<IEX Cloud API Key>
 ```
 4. To run the Docker container, in the root folder, run the following command in the terminal:
 `sh docker/docker-run.sh`
 5. Visit `localhost:8000` in your web browser.
-6. To run the unit tests with Docker, while the Docker contain is running, open a new terminal and run the following command:
+6. To shut down the app, in the terminal hit `CTRL+C`.

+### Testing locally with Docker
+After building the Docker image, run the following command to run the unit tests:
 `sh docker/docker-test.sh`
-7. To shut down the app, in the terminal hit `CTRL+C`.

 ### Video Demo
 https://user-images.githubusercontent.com/74436899/147715897-edcc5863-2ac8-40cb-9abf-597f02b1aa52.mp4